mikechambers/darci/README.md

 Note, as a general rule, you should not kill a running dclisync process while it is syncing, as it may cause data corruption.

-### Download and Configure darci
+### Download and Configure DARCI

-We are ready to download and run darci.
-Darci is a client / server web app builds around Node.js and React.
+We are ready to download and run DARCI.
+DARCI is a client / server web app builds around Node.js and React.

 Install and configure [Node.js](https://nodejs.org/en/) (version 16.18.0 or